mcdemarco/the-new-kitchen-cookbook/sweets/ponchiki.md

 Farmers cheese and cottage cheese are options, though the former is drier and the latter wetter so the recipe needs adjusting.

-Presumably you could add cinnamon or another pie spice to the dough.
+I couldn't resist adding a dash of [pumpkin pie spice mix](../appetizers/pumpkinSpice.md).
+Presumably you could add a larger quantity of cinnamon or another pie spice to the dough.